Moon rover Lunar Zebro

-The main goal of the Lunar Zebro, is to bring the first student-built rover to the Moon and to demonstrate a new kind of locomotion which is thought to be better at traversing on rough lunar terrain than traditional wheels used in previous missions.
-The rover travels on the lunar surface using 6 C-shaped legs while autonomously detecting obstacles and navigating through the terrain by communicating with the ground station directly.
-If these tasks are performed successfully, the rover’s adaptability and capability on a rough terrain in space environment can be further improved for other planetary destinations.
+The main goal of the Lunar Zebro moon rover is to bring the first student-built rover to the Moon.
+It will demonstrate a novel locomotion technique, which should make traversing the Moon’s rough terrain more reliable and easier compared to the traditional wheels used in previous missions.
+The rover will travel on the lunar surface using 6 C-shaped legs while autonomously detecting obstacles, navigating through the terrain and communicating with the ground station directly.
+Once these tasks are performed successfully, it will be possible to further improve the rover’s adaptability and capability on the rough terrain and harsh environments of other planetary destinations.

 For any further inquiries, contact Lead Public Relations: firstname.lastname@example.org

 Coordinated by the Space Innovation, the ESA_Lab@CH project IGLUNA 2021 offered the opportunity to student teams to participate in an international, collaborative project.
 The mission covered six research topics: life support systems, habitat conception and structure, communication and navigation, power management, human well-being and science.
 The Field Campaign took place in Lucerne at the VERKEHRSHAUS – Swiss Museum of Transport and on top of Mount Pilatus in July 2021.

 Along with 13 other university teams from 9 different countries, Lunar Zebro took part in this mission as well.
 The overall goal of the Lunar Zebro project at IGLUNA was to design, plan and build a swarm-like group of self-deploying, fault tolerant, inexpensive, and miniaturized robots, which roam autonomously within the pre-determined perimeter.